holyjak/interactive-dev-wshop/Instructor guide.md

 Explain: We use `def` to capture local arguments (ex.: function inputs) and data that is expensive to retrieve (ex.: DB data) so that we can play with small pieces of code out of context.
 Mention that def creates a shared, mutable "variable" and thus we never, ever do this in prod code.

-Then let everyone to finish the task for herself.
+Then let everyone finish the task for themselves.

 TIPS: